DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 date:   2017-08-18 20:03:17 +0000
 ---

-It is important to expose information about the health of systems to operators, in case there is some kind of fault that needs action to resolve.
 The trouble with fault-tolerant systems is that they tolerate faults: by design they can appear to be working normally despite some underlying problem, but there is a limit to how many such problems can be tolerated before the system entirely fails so it is important to be aware of them.

 ### Monitoring health